Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 What a view!
 Photo credit: La Vista Fujikawaguchiko

-While it’s possible to visit the Mount Fuji area from Tokyo, we highly recommend spending a couple days here to tackle some of the things on our list and have more time to soak up the views!
+While it’s possible to visit the Mount Fuji area from Tokyo, we highly recommend spending a couple of days here to tackle some of the things on our list and have more time to soak up the views!

-After staying here ourselves, our top tip is to stay around Lake Kawaguchiko – specifically the north side if you can as that has the best views.
+After staying here ourselves, our top tip is to stay around Lake Kawaguchiko – specifically the north side if you can, as that has the best views.
 All of the hotels below are on the side of the lake we like and fit all budgets!

 La Vista Fujikawaguchiko – $$$